alanvalejo/rgcli/README.md

 **About**

-This is an alternative Python implementation of graph construction method RGCLI (graph based on the informativeness of labeled instances), published by Berton and Lopes (2014) [1].
+This is an alternative Python implementation of graph construction method RGCLI (Robust Graph that Considers Labeled Instances), published by Berton and Lopes (2016) [1].
 The implementation is based on Kd-tree and Multi-threading and is faster than the original described in the paper, specially for large data sets.

 **Usage**